 There is no record of special coral reef or precious coral fishery permits issued for the EEZ around American Samoa since 2007.
-NMFS has issued few crustacean fishery permits as shown in Table 14.
-Table 14 provides the number of permits issued to American Samoa FEP fisheries between 2014 and 2023.
-Data are from the Pacific Islands Regional Office (PIRO) Sustainable Fisheries Division (SFD) permits program.
+NMFS has issued no crustacean fishery permits in American Samoa since 2014.
+Table 16 and Table 17 provide the number of permits issued for lobster and shrimp in American Samoa by year.